codota/tabnine-vscode/README.md

 Install just like any other [vscode extension](https://marketplace.visualstudio.com/items?itemName=HuggingFace.huggingface-vscode).

-Be default, this extension is using [bigcode/starcoder](https://huggingface.co/bigcode/starcoder) & [Hugging Face Inference API](https://huggingface.co/inference-api) for the inference.
+By default, this extension is using [bigcode/starcoder](https://huggingface.co/bigcode/starcoder) & [Hugging Face Inference API](https://huggingface.co/inference-api) for the inference.
 However, you can [configure](#configuring) to make inference requests to your custom endpoint that is not Hugging Face Inference API.
 Thus, if you are using the default Hugging Face Inference AP inference, you'd need to provide [HF API Token](#hf-api-token).

 #### HF API token